FREEDOM QUOTATIONS -- governments

 Thomas Jefferson 1787 Paris

-"A little rebellion now and then is a good thing,
+"A little rebellion now and then is a

-and as necessary in the political world as storms in the physical."
+as necessary in the political world, as

 Vivien Kellems 1952

-"They can take every penny we earn including the cloths off our backs.
+"They can take every penny we earn,

-There isn't enough wealth in this great, rich country of ours to satisfy the wants of
+There isn't enough wealth in this great, rich

-the plundering, grasping, greedy, unscrupulous, thieving gangsters and scoundrels who have been breed and nurtured by the income tax and
+who have been breed and nurtured by the

 seized control of our government."